Kader Abdolah: Career

-Kader Abdolah studied physics in Arak College of Science (today's Arak university) in Arak, Iran and graduated in 1977.
-After graduation he served his mandatory military service at Iranian Navy in Bandar Pahlavi (today's Bandar-e-Anzali) During the revolution he joined the left-wing movement opposing the Shah – and later the Khomeini – regimes.
+Kader Abdolah studied physics in Arak College of Science (today's Arak University [although the Dutch and French articles say a different school]) in Arak, Iran, and graduated in 1977.
+After graduation he served his mandatory military service in the Iranian Navy in Bandar Pahlavi (today's Bandar-e-Anzali).
+During the revolution, he joined the left-wing movement opposing the Shah—and later the Khomeini—regimes.
 He fled to the Netherlands as a political refugee in 1988.
-In 2006 he was writer in residence at Leiden University.
-Today he lives in Delft, writing under a pseudonym composed of the names of two executed friends.
+In 2006, he was writer in residence at Leiden University.
+Today [when?] he lives in Delft, writing under a pseudonym composed of the names of two executed friends.

 Het huis van de moskee (The House of the Mosque) catapulted Abdolah onto the Dutch bestseller lists.
 In 2007 it was voted second best Dutch novel ever in the Netherlands in an online survey organized by NRC Handelsblad and NPS.
 The English translation was released worldwide in January 2010.